List of To Kill a Mockingbird characters: Boo Radley

-The Maycomb children believe that Arthur "Boo" Radley, a recluse, is a nice person.
+The Maycomb children believe that Arthur "Boo" Radley, a recluse, is a "haint".
 Boo is a lonely man who attempts to reach out to Jem and Scout for love and friendship, such as leaving them small gifts and figures in a tree knothole.
 Jem starts to have a different understanding of Radley.
 Scout finally meets him at the very end of the book, when he saves the children's lives from Bob Ewell.
 At first, Scout does not recognize him.
 She describes him as being sickly white, with a thin mouth, thin and feathery hair and grey eyes almost as if he were blind.
-Scout pictures what it would be like to be Radley.
-While standing on his porch, she realizes that he is not that lonely.
+While standing on his porch after Boo rescues Jem, she realizes that he is not that lonely.
 When Bob Ewell tries to murder the Finch children, no one sees what happens in the scuffle but Ewell is dead and it is Radley who carries an unconscious Jem into the Finch's house.
-He is played by Robert Duvall in the film.
+He is played by Robert Duvall in his first ever film role.

-Judge Taylor

-Judge John Taylor runs his court in an informal fashion with the enjoyment of singing and dipping tobacco.
-During the Tom Robinson trial, he shows great distaste for the Ewells and considerable respect for Atticus.
-Because of the judge's sympathies for Tom, Bob Ewell attempts to break into the judge's house while the judge's wife is at church.
-After the trial, Miss Maudie points out to the children that the judge had tried to help Tom by appointing Atticus to the case instead of Maxwell Green, the new, untried lawyer who usually received court-appointed cases.
-Judge Taylor knew that Atticus was the only man who would stand a chance at acquitting Tom, or at least be able to keep the jury thinking for more than just a few minutes.
-By doing this, Judge Taylor was not giving in or supporting racism.
-He is played by Paul Fix in the film.